 You will be assigned to a Patient Care Coordinator, who is part of our Patient Care Relations Team.
 A team member contacts and liaises with every patient, prior to scheduling and through the discharge process.
 This includes scheduling medical appointments, coordinating admissions and discharge, organizing your travel and accommodations, and managing billing and payment.

-Our tertiary care facility is supported by two major healthcare organizations, Narayana Health Group of Hospitals and Ascension.
+Our tertiary care facility is supported by a major healthcare organization, Narayana Health Group of Hospitals.
 Narayana Health is one of the world’s most cost-efficient healthcare service providers, balancing quality healthcare with affordability, transparency, and compassion.
 Our entire team is focused on productivity, with the goal of continually improving processes.
 With high volume comes pricing power, and this positively impacts every component in our supply chain.
 Our all-inclusive flat rate for every procedure encompasses every service, so there are no hidden costs.

 The rate encompasses everything from the initial consultation – to all physician visits up to 2-weeks post-surgery.
 This includes all related laboratory and imaging that is physician ordered, surgical / physician / operating room fees, anaesthesia, medications up to 5% of package price, implant cost, room and food, postoperative physiotherapy, airport transfers, and transport to and from hotel if applicable.